Raghav-Achary/customer-booking-prediction/README.md

 # Customer Booking Prediction

-This project predicts whether a customer will complete a flight booking using machine learning based on booking and flight-related features.
+This project aims to predict whether a customer will complete a flight booking based on historical booking data.
+The dataset includes features such as number of passengers, trip type, purchase lead time, flight details, customer preferences, and booking origin.

 ---